2bt/SID-module-control/README.md

 SID module control
 ==================

-reSID is pretty good, but wasn't quite good enough...
+reSID is pretty good, but not quite good enough...

 This tool interpretes sid-files and sends the SID register values to [seb's awesome SID module](https://github.com/sebseb7/SidModule).